inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 Our next criteria is that our chosen location should be outside of the danger zone, which is defined by the layer ***KRB III.***  For this we can use the Spatial Query tool.

 * Go to Vector ?
 Spatial Query ?
 Spatial Query.
-* Under “Select source features from” choose “**vegetasi**”.
-In the next box choose “Is disjoint.”
-The third box should be set to “KRB III”.
+* Under "Select source features from" choose "**vegetasi**".
+In the next box choose "Is disjoint."
+The third box should be set to "KRB III".
 The Spatial Query window should look like this:
 .. image:: /static/tutorial/intro-analysis/10_spatialquery.png

-* Click “Apply.”
-Then click “Close” once the selection has been applied.
+* Click "Apply."
+Then click "Close" once the selection has been applied.

 Now the ***vegetasi*** layer looks like the image below.
 Notice that all the features have been selected that fall **outside** the ***KRB III*** area.